-The symptoms of bone marrow suppression can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Many of these symptoms may be caused by other health problems.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is bone marrow suppression diagnosed in a child?

-A child’s blood cell counts are checked regularly when a child is having chemotherapy treatment.
+A child’s blood cell counts are checked regularly when a child is having chemo.
 Many parents like to keep track of their child's blood counts to record their progress.
 Ask your child's healthcare provider what levels are acceptable for your child during cancer treatment.

 How is bone marrow suppression treated in a child?

 Treatment for bone marrow suppression will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-While your child is having chemotherapy treatment, his or her blood cell levels will be checked often.
+While your child is having chemo, their blood cell levels will be checked often.
 Your child may be given medicines to help the bone marrow make more blood cells.
 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.

 To help prevent bleeding, have your child:

-Not blow his or her nose too hard or cough hard
+Not blow their nose too hard or cough hard

 Not eat raw vegetables or foods that are hard, rough, or scratchy